CDCgov/covid19-forecast-hub/model-output/README.md

 - The model is non-designated
 - Its status as a retrospective baseline is declared prominently in the model metadata

+## Policy on new contributors (on GitHub) of an existing model

+To ensure submissions are made by valid model contributors, we require that users not already listed as a `designated github user` or as a model contributor be added to the model metadata before making a submission to an existing model.
+Alternatively, you may have one of the currently-listed contributors vouch for you in the comments section of the pull request (PR), but we encourage adding the `designated github users` field to facilitate automated PR review.

 ## Evaluation criteria
 Forecasts will be evaluated using a variety of metrics, including the weighted interval score (WIS).